VirtualFlyBrain/VFB_2/specs/use_stories.md

 Add entry points by functional system.
 We already have the semantics to hook all this together: neurons, phenotypes, GO annotations.
 These could use labeled system schematics.

+__Use stories from community forum ?__

+Use Google groups or add new forum.

 __Sarah__